har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## Fault handling

-In case of fault conditions, the unit will indicate the problem by blinking an LED for several seconds.
+In case of fault conditions, the unit will indicate the problem by blinking the LED for several seconds.
 The ESP8266 will then shutdown the MAX30102 sensor, turn off the LEDs and go into deep sleep mode.
 This is done to save battery power.
 To recover, switch the unit off and on again.

-* RED LED (Battery)
+* MAGENTA
 	* Battery voltage is too low (fast blink)
-* GREEN LED (Sensor)
+* TURQUOISE
 	* Unable to connect to or configure the MAX30102 sensor on power up (fast blink)
 	* Unable to detect valid spo2/pulse readings for 1 minute (slow blink)
-* BLUE LED (WiFi / Internet Access)
+* YELLOW  (WiFi / Internet Access)
 	* Wifi configuration portal timed out (fast blink)
+	* Unable to connect as station to configured IAP (fast blink)
+* WHITE
-	* Unable to publish data to ThingSpeak in the last 3 attempts (slow blink)
+	* Unable to publish data to ThingSpeak in the last 3 attempts (fast blink)